 - In Conclusion,

-Extract data from an original website
+Extract data from the source website

 The three methods discussed below offer different solutions depending on the type of website and the amount of data that needs to be extracted.
 Regardless of the method used, businesses must ensure that the data is accurate, up-to-date, and compliant with data protection regulations.